mi-schi/php-code-checker/README.md

 ## Configuration

 The configuration is simple.
 Just look in the [default_configuration.json](data/default_configuration.json) for usage.
-Add an extra prperty to the `composer.json` in your project and overwrite the default configuration if you want.
+Add an extra property to the `composer.json` in your project and overwrite the default configuration if you want.

 ## Jenkins integration